Parametric and nonparametric probability distribution estimators of sample maximum: Introduction

 In many applications, not the mean but extreme values are of interest.
 In particular, it is important to measure risk accurately by considering not the upper limit but the sample maximum of the appropriate forecast period.
 In Hydrology and Meteorology, the Potomac River peak stream flow (cfs) data for water in 1895 through 2000 (Oct--Sep) at Point Rocks, Maryland was offered by the US Geological Survey.
-It is available as Potomac in the ExRemes package in the R software environment.
+It is available as Potomac in the \texttt{extRemes} package in the R software environment.
 The Danish Fire Insurance data were supplied by Mette Rytgaard of Copenhagen Re (see \cite{resnick1997discussion}). \cite{beirlant1996practical} surveyed the Norwegian fire insurance data.
-In reliability theory, \cite{komukai1994requirements} estimated the life prediction of copper pipes.
+In reliability theory, \cite{komukai1994requirements} estimated the life prediction of copper pipes based on maximum pit depths.
 In corrosion science, \cite{kasai2016predicting} predicted the actual maximum depths of corrosion using detected depths.
-Models for old-age mortality were proposed (see \cite{thatcher1999long}).
+The sample maximum is sometimes an outlier that is detected by estimating the underlying distribution (\citealt{Mittnik2001distribution}, \citealt{gbenro2020using}).